 “Sometimes, pain in our shoulder is really due to an undiagnosed or unrecognized condition in the cervical spine,” Dr. Chang says.
 “That’s because the neck and shoulder are highly connected by many nerve pathways.
 While it can seem puzzling, it actually makes perfect sense that shoulder pain can be caused by spine problems.”

-Symptoms and causes of shoulder pain from the spine
+Symptoms of shoulder pain from the spine

 - Sharp and severe

 - In one place, such as the shoulder blade, or radiating from shoulder to arm

 - Pain, numbness or tingling past the elbow

 Shoulder pain causes

 Of course, nerves in the cervical spine don’t get pinched all by themselves.
 Several spine problems in the neck area can trigger these shoulder symptoms, Dr. Chang says.
 Shoulder pain causes include: